Marakanz/Clothing-wave-frontend/README.md

 # Clothing-wave-frontend
-An E-commerce website where user can buy latest fashion trends
+An E-commerce website where user can buy clothing according to latest fashion trends